-I’m forever pointing this out so I thought I make a little post I can point at when necessary.
+What’s the best next move in the game of life?
+I’m forever pointing out the evolutionary nature of all life decisions, so I thought I’d make a little post I can point at when necessary.

 This is a tiny recurring example of what is fundamental about cultural evolution, which always involves information exchanges of ideas.
 (In fact information exchange and replication is fundamental to evolution full stop, biologically and even physically, just more obvious culturally in daily life.)
 One mystery is cause and effect, or blame and responsibility for consequences in political life, but again the mystery exists at all levels, even physics as I say.
 It’s mysterious because, despite the appearances of experience and hindsight, most causation involves some interaction and questions of which-way / two-way causation.
 Hard to credit at the level of physics, and easy to reject in a temporal precedence sense, but then even time is fundamentally weirder than everyday human experience.

 The course of a river is constrained (caused) by its banks at the same time as the shaping of the river bank is scoured (caused) by the flow in the river.
 The net result is predictable in nature but not in detail.
 So many biological examples are cast as arms-races if competitive or exchanges of interests if collaborative.
-Again species are a matter of hindsight, not prediction.
+Again all species (physical, biological or cultural) are a matter of hindsight, not prediction.

 At the cultural (social and intellectual) level ideas and responses continually bounce off each other.
 Even rationally intentioned at each step – it’s a game getting to best (or even least-worst) outcomes as discourse evolves imperfect knowledge and understanding at every expression.
 Even rationally intentioned, those outcomes may not converge predictably.
 Add in irony (and metaphor, after Hofstadter) and it’s anybody’s guess – it’s a creative game.